temporalio/documentation/docs/production-readiness/develop.md

 ```

 If your codec endpoint is not set globally, use the `--codec-endpoint` option with your CLI commands.
-For example, to see the decoded output of the Workflow Execution "yourWorkflow" in the Namespace "yourNamespace".
+For example, to see the decoded output of the Workflow Execution "yourWorkflow" in the Namespace "yourNamespace", run the following command.

 ```bash
 temporal --codec-endpoint "http://localhost:8888" --namespace "yourNamespace" workflow show --workflow-id "yourWorkflow"  --run-id "<yourRunId>" --output "table"